Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 https://modern-synthesis.com/

-MycaNova (Citribel) MycaNova® Leather/Exotic Skins Plant-derived BEL 1929 Alphonse Cappuyns
+MycaNova / Citribel Mycelium Leather/Exotic Skins Mycelium BEL 1919 Alphonse Cappuyns

-Formerly Citrique Belge, Citribel is an independent company located in Belgium with 100 years of history in the production of citric acid through the natural surface fermentation of sugar molasses.
-Today the company is an industrial producer and innovative specialist in various bioprocesses and has a wide variety of natural products for different applications.
-In 2022 the company launched MycaNova®, a next-gen leather made from 64% bio-based material, mycelium powder, natural or recycled base materials, and bio-based PU.
+Formerly Citrique Belge, Citribel is an independent company located in Belgium with 100 years of history in the production of citric acid and mycelium through the natural surface fermentation of sugar molasses.
+Today the company is transforming towards a mycelium refinery, offering a wide variety of mycelium based ingredients and components.
+In 2022 the company launched MycaNova®, a next-gen leather made from mycelium powder, natural or recycled base materials, and bio-based PU.

 https://mycanova.com/